Buttermilk Chicken Breast with Fennel Salad

 Instructions

-- Coat a heavy grill pan with cooking spray or lightly brush with oil and heat over medium high heat until the pan is very hot (a few drops of water should sizzle and instantly evaporate).
-Cook chicken until it’s no longer pink inside, about 3 minutes per side.
-You might have to do this in batches depending on the size of your grill.
+- Heat a heavy skillet (such as cast iron) over medium high heat until the pan is very hot (a few drops of water should sizzle and instantly evaporate).
+Drizzle in about a tablespoon of oil.
+Cook chicken until it's no longer pink inside, about 3 minutes per side.
+You might have to do this in batches depending on the size of your pan.

 Serving: